AceZz/bedtime-writer/doc/deployment.md

 3. Deploy the Cloud functions: run `npm run deploy_functions_prod` in the `functions` folder.
    Reminder: it will use the `.env` file, not `.env.local`.
 4. If needed, run scripts to populate the database (see [Administration tools](./admin.md)).
-5. Build the app and upload it to Google Play / the App Store.
+5. Build the app and upload it to Google Play / App Store: `flutter build appbundle --flavor prod`.
    * For Android, see <https://docs.flutter.dev/deployment/android#building-the-app-for-release>

 ## Deploy the Web frontend